IllinoisLegalAidOnline/ilao8_docs/migration_jobs.rst

 * Add a notification email to the sender at 40 days to remind them to renew their posting
 * Add internship as an option in job type select
 * Add fellowship as an option in job type select
+* Depends on experience field is merged into compensation type

 The remote allowed field is currently a yes/no.  Would be nice to offer fully remote, some remote allowed, no remote allowed.